 \citet{kurita2021power} compared their simulation results with the two-point non-linear alignment model and concluded that at linear scales the model matches the simulation results, with a scale-independent intrinsic alignment amplitude, but that at non-linear scales the model breaks down and the amplitude is no longer constant.
 We similarly compare our bispectrum measurements with an analytical model based on perturbation theory which is in keeping with the two-point NLA model.

-In Sect.~ \ref{sect:sims} we describe the simulation suite and the methods used to measure dark matter subhalo shapes.
-Sect.~ \ref{sect:IA} explains how we measure IA power spectra and bispectra from simulations, and Sect.~ \ref{sect:LAM} discusses the NLA model and our analytical model for three-point IA statistics.
-In Sect.~ \ref{sect:results} we present our IA power spectrum and bispectrum measurements from simulations, and compare these with analytical results.
-We summarise and discuss possible further work in Sect.~ \ref{sect:discussion}.
-Appendices discuss other details, including signal-to-noise ratios and a possible phonomenological modification to the non-linear alignment model.
+In Section~\ref{sect:sims} we describe the simulation suite and the methods used to measure dark matter subhalo shapes.
+Section~\ref{sect:IA} explains how we measure IA power spectra and bispectra from simulations, and Section~\ref{sect:LAM} discusses the NLA model and our analytical model for three-point IA statistics.
+In Section~\ref{sect:results} we present our IA power spectrum and bispectrum measurements from simulations and compare these with analytical results, and in Section~\ref{sect:comp} we discuss how these compare with previous work.
+We summarise and discuss possible further work in Section~\ref{sect:discussion}.
+Appendices discuss other details, including signal-to-noise ratios and a possible phenomenological modification to the non-linear alignment model.